-Species and Sex Differences in Eye Morphology and Visual Sensitivity of Two Nocturnal Sweat Bee Species (Megalopta Spp., Hymenoptera: Halictidae)
+Species and Sex Differences in Eye Morphology and Visual Sensitivity of Two Crepuscular Sweat Bee Species (Megalopta Spp., Hymenoptera: Halictidae)

 Date Written: October 14, 2019